Subject and Predicate

 1. Subject 2.Predicate

-Subject is the person or a thing about whom or which something is said.
+• Subject is the person or a thing about whom or which

 About subject:

-A number of students are absent from the class.
-(A number of students= phrase)
+• A number of students are absent from the class.
+(A number of

 1. House: My house: My beautiful house